oroinc/documentation/user/back-office/system/entities/entity-fields/create-entity-field-example.rst

    In the dialog that opens, enable the check box next to the required contact, and click **Select**.
    Once selected, the contact is added to the customer record.

-Create an entity field with a many to one relation
+Create an Entity Field With a Many to One Relation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As the second example, we are creating a **Business Unit** field for the opportunity entity, so that it is possible to relate an opportunity to one of the existing business units.
 The relation should be **many to one** because one business unit can be related to many opportunities.